Informix

-On December 29, 2021, Actian (formerly Ingres Corporation) became fully owned by HCL America.
+On December 29, 2021, Actian (formerly Ingres Corporation) became fully owned by HCL.
 Actian remained a separate entity, now acting as the Data, Analytics and Insights division of HCLSoftware.
-It is expected that the Informix portfolio will be transferred from HCL to Actian, with HCL Informix and OneDB already available for download at Actian's Electronic Software Distribution (ESD) portal.
+The company is currently responsible for the commercialization of the HCL Informix portfolio within the group.

 Key products

 As of 2025, the current version of both IBM and HCL Informix is 15.0.
 The major enhancement in v15.0 over previous releases is the removal of most internal limits including limits on the number of rows per data page, the number of data pages in a table partition,availability of additional larger page sizes, and the total storage that can be managed by a single Informix instance.

-The major enhancements made in v14.10 over previous releases were adding built-in index compression, integration of JSON collections with support for MongoDB JSON drivers into the server, and an enhancement permitting database objects to be partitioned across multiple servers in a cluster or grid (aka sharding).
-Queries can optionally return data from the locally connected server instance or from an entire grid with the same SQL.

-Informix version 14.10 introduced support for partial indexing where only a subset of the rows in a table are indexed and for multi-valued key indexes which support indexing the elements within multi-valued data types such as LIST, SET, MULTISET, and BSON array fields.

-Heterogeneous clusters are fully supported, and there are several deployment options that are available, including some that provide very high levels of data redundancy and fault tolerance.
-This feature is marketed by IBM as Informix Flexible Grid.
+IBM Informix Releases and Versions

 IBM Informix is offered in a number of editions, including free developer editions, editions for small and mid-sized business, and editions supporting the complete feature set and designed to be used in support of the largest enterprise applications.
 There used to be an advanced data warehouse edition, including the Informix Warehouse Accelerator (IWA), but it was deprecated in favor of the Advanced Enterprise Edition (which give entitlement rights to IWA).

+As of February 2026, there are 6 available editions of IBM Informix: